-CPIX inflation Consumer price inflation excluding mortgage costs.
 Crowding-in Increase of private investment through the income-raising effect of government spending financed by deficits.

-Crowding-out A fall in private investment or consumption as a result of rising government expenditure which is financed in the financial markets thereby competing with firms or persons for borrowed funds; that is, firms and households unable to borrow at a low rate of interest curtail their investment and consumption spending.
+Crowding-out A fall in private investment or consumption as a result of rising government expenditure financed in the financial markets, thereby competing with firms or persons for borrowed funds; that is, firms and households unable to borrow at a low rate of interest curtail their investment and consumption spending.

-Current account The difference between total imports and total exports, also taking into deficit/surplus account service payments and receipts, interest, dividends and transfers.
+Current account The difference between total imports and total exports, also taking into account service payments and receipts, interest, dividends and transfers.
 The current account can be in deficit or surplus.

-Current expenditure Government expenditure on goods and services, such as salaries, rent, maintenance and interest payments.
+Current expenditure (see consumption expenditure) Government expenditure on goods and services, such as salaries, rent, maintenance and interest payments.